Ferda Güley

 After serving in the Turkish Military Academy as a teacher, he joined the Republican People's Party (CHP), and was elected into the 11th parliament as a deputy of Ordu Province.
 He kept his seat in the 12th, 13th, 14th and the 15th Parliament of Turkey as well as the Constituent Assembly of Turkey.
 In his last term in the parliament, he was appointed Minister of Transport during the 37th government of Turkey serving between 26 January 1974 and 17 November 1974.

 Hasan Ferda Güley died in Istanbul on 17 November 2008.
 He was laid to rest in Cebeci Asri Cemetery in Ankara.

-Güley was married and father of four.
+Güley was married and a father of four.